Wildwood Co-op

 Structure & Schedule

 Wildwood Co-op is structured around the Charlotte Mason philosophy of education.
-Our co-op exists to provide homeschool students with a living education through enriching subjects, centered on peer connections and community building.
+Our co-op exists to provide homeschool families with a living education through enriching subjects, centered on peer connections and community building.
 We meet on Tuesdays at a church in Bloomington, MN, from 9:00 a.m. to 12:15 p.m. for two 12-week terms: fall and spring.

 Wildwood Co-op is reserved for families whose oldest student is at least six years old.
 Our co-op is parent-led; Parents volunteer to share the responsibilities of teaching, organizing, and nursery care.
 This is not a drop-off.